trevorsandy/lpub3d/mainApp/docs/README.txt

 LPub3D 1.2.2.442.3
 Features and enhancements
 ------------
--Fix: Update fade parts "failed to archive..." error messages
+-Fix: Update fade parts failed to archive... error messages
--Fix: Change fade step color from "Fade Step Setup" menu writes the correct meta command but color does not change when steps generated.
+-Fix: Change fade step color from Fade Step Setup menu writes the correct meta command but color does not change when steps generated.

 LPub3D 1.2.1.437.2